datakaveri/analytics-notebooks/Air-Quality/README.md

 ## Interpolation of PM2.5 data

-The notebooks uses PM2.5 data to provide proof of concenp.
+The notebooks uses PM2.5 data to implement state-of-the-art models to perform anamoly detection, imputation, and interpolation.
 However, notebooks can be used for any pollutant.

 ## Virtual environments